 - Navigate to Start Button > Control Panel > System

 - Select Allow connections from computers running any version of Remote Desktop (less secure)

 Note: If you are running an operating system newer than Windows 7 you will need to uncheck the "Allow connections only from computers running Remote Desktop with Network Level Authentication" box.

-In the Remote Desktop Users window, under the white box, it should say “CAMPUS\username already has access”, where username is the currently logged in user.
+In the Remote Desktop Users window, under the white box, it should say “CAMPUS(or PC)\username already has access”, where username is the currently logged in user.

 Make sure your office computer stays awake so it can respond to Remote Desktop Connection requests.